Audio/Video Primary Sources

 The Moonlit Road will transport your class to the southern U.S. to learn about regional history and culture, especially ghost stories complete with music and read-aloud features.

-Another wonderful audio collection of Native American folklore has just been released---original music from the Omaha Indian tribal archives!.
+A wonderful audio collection of Native American folklore has been released – original music from the Omaha Indian tribal archives.
+Hosted by the American Memory Project at the Library of Congress.

 The University of North Carolina has gathered thousands of documents together for a history of the American South.
 For a beginning, 250 artifacts (various media types) documenting slavery can be viewed.